paidegua/nfsen_on_centos7/README.md

 echo "date.timezone = America/Denver" > /etc/php.d/timezone.ini yum update -y
 ```

-Create the netflow user account and add it to proper group:
+Create the netflow user account and add it to the apache group:

 ```
 useradd netflow usermod -a -G apache netflow
 ```

-Create the directories which we will specify later in configuration file:
+Create the directories which we will specify later in the configuration file:

 ```
 mkdir -p /data/nfsen